BicameralMind/bloc-apprentice-workbook/assessment-reviews/module-2/module-2-review.md

 ### Questions

 1. What is a JavaScript library and why do we use them?
+- pre-written JavaScript which allows for easier development of JavaScript-based applications

 2. What is jQuery for?
+- a JavaScript library, simplifies more complicated JavaScript code, takes a lot of common tasks that require many lines of JavaScript code to accomplish, and wraps them into methods that you can call with a single line of code.

 ### Exercises